btf-org/flank/README.md

 </details>

-# How do you use it?
+# How do you use Flank?

 Flank works like the command line.
 You run commands, and you view output.